This story was originally written for the Driven to Desire Challenge

 "You gonna carry?" he asks.
 "Just so I know."

 "Yeah, I'm carrying."
 Bad enough I have to leave him in Black's hands every night when I clock out.
-If I'm standing next to the guy, I'm gonna have his back, his front, and…ugh, I really need to stop that.
+If I'm going for a walk with the guy, I'm gonna have his back, his front, and…ugh, I really need to stop that.
 "All right, dude.
 Good talk."

-He shakes his head and I meander back inside, where the President is sliding his arms into the sleeves of his jacket and looking none too pleased about it.
+He shakes his head and I slip back inside.
+The President is sliding his arms into the sleeves of his jacket and looking none too pleased about it.
 "God, I wish I could just throw on my sweats like we do in the morning."

-Agent Black is less understanding the second time, and by night three, he makes me discuss the "highly unorthodox procedure" with Director Banner.
+Agent Black is less understanding the second time, and by night three, he sends me to discuss the "highly unorthodox procedure" with Director Banner.

 "Be careful," Banner says.
 "There are cameras everywhere."